Jesse-21/universe/README.md

-# Universe, a BEB Dimension Implementation
+# Universe, a BEB Dimension Host Implementation

 Universe is an implementation of a BEB (Blockchain-Enabled Broadcast) Dimension Host.
 Universes are open-source, self-hosted nodes for [BEB, an open messaging protocol](https://github.com/bebverse/protocol).